 You only need a few supplies to make a knockout diy fall wreath like this one.
 You’ll need a large embroidery hoop, two types of ribbon, a few fall sprigs, a cute fall sign and a hot glue gun.

-You don’t even need any glue for this homespun wreath!
-Purchase a pre-made grapevine wreath and a few fall springs.
-Then simply wedge the stems of the sprigs into the wreath.
-Super easy!
+You don’t even need any hot glue for this cost-effective wreath.
+All you need is a pre-made grapevine wreath and a few fall springs.

 See a diy fall wreath idea that inspires you?
 Let me know in the comments!